missystar/Went/Anonymous-Donations.md

 ### Why do we prefer DarkCoin?

 Over all available donation methods, we decided to favor DarkCoin because it has been designed to be a digital version of cash, which unlike others supports nearly completely anonymous donations.
 When sending DarkCoin, you choose whether the transaction is private or public.
 Your DarkCoin are stored in a digital wallet that you own and control.
 Transactions are anonymous "from the wallet" meaning you don't have to trust a third party to make the transaction private.
-Find out more about [DarkCoin Security](https://www.darkcoin.io/intro.html).
+Find out more about [DarkCoin Security](https://www.darkcoin.io/intro.html), also see [DarkCoin and Degree of Anonymity](http://wiki.darkcoin.eu/wiki/Darkcoin_and_Degree_of_Anonymity).

 ### What makes DarkCoin unique?